April 29, 2026

 Wood stain has been a professional's product for a hundred years.
 The DIY shelf carries the same chemistry the pros use, with the same failure modes, wipe-on, wipe-off technique, layered color tones, multi-day cure, and a smell that drives everyone out of the room.

 The category has optimized for professional control, not consumer confidence.
 There is no third option.
-WeatherWash exists to create one.

 So what's your solution?

 She slides a pair of Apple Vision Pro goggles over her green eyes.
 "But that's just the stain.
 The bigger problem is that the whole category runs on petroleum.
 The stain in your hardware store this morning came out of a 19th-century industrial process that's responsible for fifteen billion tons of carbon a year.
 I want the coatings world off oil."
-She hands me a pair.
+She hands me an AVP.
 "Here.
 Welcome to the future." πŸ¦„

 You're ambitious!
 What is your endgame vision?